Want to level up your Facebook tagging skills?

 Turn On Tag Review

-Control what shows on your page.
-Use tagging settings to decide which tags appear publicly.
-The review tags feature lets you approve content before it shows up on your profile or business page.
+Use tagging settings to control what appears on your page.
+Enable review tags to approve content before it shows on your profile or business page.
+This prevents spam and works with Facebook tagging approval.

 Don’t Tag Just for Reach